-There is insufficient evidence to support the Customer's statement that the contract is invalid due to an unauthorized signature.
-Further, during the TPV call the signatory, confirms her understanding of the key points of the Agreement, including her authority to bind agreements for the company, the term and rate, that they may not save money by entering into the Agreement, and the cancellation provisions.
+There is insufficient evidence to support the Customer's statement that the contract is invalid due to the cancellation date.
+Further, during the TPV call the signatory, Sector Contract confirms her understanding of the key points of the Agreement, including her authority to bind agreements for the company, the term and rate, and the cancellation provisions.
 The Agreement and TPV call are compliant with the requirements under the Code of Conduct for Gas Marketers.